SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 I stared at the marked pages.
 "Even if I could write it, no publisher would want it.
 You read the rejection letters I showed you."

 "Maybe.
 Maybe not."
 Carlos set the manuscript down.
 "But that's not the only reason to write it.
 Think about this: a hundred years from now, what will remain?
 Paper records.
 Your words written down.
 If you don't tell the whole story, your grandchildren's grandchildren will never know.
-They'll have this—" he tapped the manuscript "—which is valuable.
+They'll have this," he tapped the manuscript, " which is valuable.
 But they won't have the rest.
 The before.
 The boy.
 The loss."

 "I don't know if I can go back there."